day8/re-frame/examples/todomvc/README.md

   - write and register event handler functions (control layer and/or state transition layer)
 ```

-Each of these
+Each part has its own cljs namespace.

 ## Notes

-1. A modified version of [the offical reagent example](https://github.com/reagent-project/reagent/tree/master/examples/todomvc)
+This is a modified version of the [the offical reagent example](https://github.com/reagent-project/reagent/tree/master/examples/todomvc)